Infodemic: Definitions

-Research on Infodemic during Covid-19
+Research during COVID-19

 As COVID-19 swept across the globe, information about how to stay safe and how to identify symptoms became vital.
 However, especially in the first phases of the pandemic, the amount of false, not validated and partially true information on the media was huge.
 Even seemingly reliable government sources did not always follow best practices in disseminating data about COVID-19, with many potentially misleading maps published on official websites.
+The inappropriate use of maps on these websites may have contributed to political polarization in response to COVID-19 epidemiological control measures.
 There was also a proliferation of systematic reviews of COVID-19-related evidence, not all of which was robustly conducted.
-A U.S. based survey research revealed that during March and April 2020 higher news consumption about Covid-19, especially through social media, was associated with lower levels of knowledge and more fake news beliefs.
+Researchers have pointed out a few primary challenges of communicating with the public about COVID-19.
+First, social media platforms that prioritize engagement over accuracy and allow fringe opinions to thrive without correction create an information ecology that is difficult to understand.
+Second, as fast-moving science and politics intertwine during the pandemic, making decisions related to combatting misinformation becomes complicated by a volatile political environment and frequently changing scientific information.
+A U.S.-based survey research revealed that during March and April 2020 higher news consumption about COVID-19, especially through social media, was associated with lower levels of knowledge and more fake news beliefs.
 However, preliminary research published in fall 2021 suggested that visual information (e.g., infographics) about science and scientists, designed to address trust, might be able to mitigate belief in misinformation about COVID-19.